 Low Flow Shower Heads

 The concept behind low flow shower heads is all about saving water while still providing a decent showering experience.
-In most states, the maximum flow rate for shower heads is 2.5 gallons per minute — although California has lowered theirs to 1.8 gallons per minute to battle against droughts — but low flow shower heads use 2.0 gallons per minute or less.
-While saving the planet is always nice, of course, low flow shower heads can help you save on your water bill, too, albeit not a huge amount — a family of four could save an estimated $135 a year by switching over.
+In most states, the maximum flow rate for shower heads is 2.5 gallons per minute — although California previously lowered theirs to 1.8 gallons per minute to battle against droughts, and then a new ruling late last year loosened these regulations around the nation — but low flow shower heads use 2.0 gallons per minute or less.
+While saving the planet is always nice, of course, low flow shower heads can help you save on your water bill, too, albeit not a huge amount.

 Abrams points me toward one brand of low flow shower heads in particular, which uses only 1.5 gallons per minute, and he claims it feels just like a normal shower head and provides a surprisingly authoritative spray.
 “I personally tested one in my shower,” Abrams tells me.
 “I liked it so much that I installed them in the other two showers in the house.”